Developing and Encouraging Diverse Human Resources

 Supporting the Success of Women in the Workplace

-The YAMADA HOLDINGS Group recognizes that creating an environment in which all female employees can pursue their private lives while simultaneously advancing their careers based on their own intentions and desires is the foundation for further corporate growth.
-As such, the Group has established and is promoting an action plan for promoting women in the workplace in line with the Act of Promotion of Women’s Participation and Advancement in the Workplace which came into force in April 2016.
-The Group has set a target of at least 10% of female employees to be promoted to managerial positions.
-As of the end of March 2023, 3.6% of all female employees in the YAMADA HOLDINGS Group, and 11.3% in YAMADA HOLDINGS, have been promoted into managerial roles.
+The YAMADA HOLDINGS Group recognizes that creating a work environment in which all female employees can pursue their private lives while simultaneously advancing their careers based on their own intentions and desires is the foundation for further corporate growth.
+The Group has set a target of women taking at least 10% of managerial positions.
+As of the end of March 2024, women make up 3.6% of all managerial positions.
 The Group will continue to promote initiatives such as improving the workplace environment so that more women can play active roles in the Company.

 Appointing Foreign Employees